Trinad-Ravi-varma-gokaraju/is601fall2024assiment1/readme.md

 # homework one
  Hello Professor
-i have tryed all the commands.
+i have tryed all the commands. faced a lot of issue but checked the youtube and other sources to solve the issues.
 All this i have added in branch
 1.  ls <- List and variations (ls -a, ls -l)
 2.  pwd <- Present Working Directory